 Have you heard of the dirty dozen and the clean 15?

-Fruits and veggies, seeds, nuts and extras are super important part of our canines diet!
-Despite what you read in various facebook groups, forums, manufactures only producing diets without extras etc etc. I’ve just recently read an article suggesting feeding none at all!!!
-But they conveniently selling their supplements instead (can you hear my eyes rolling from there?)
+Fruit and veggies, seeds, nuts and extras are a super important part of our canine’s diet, despite what you read in various Facebook groups and forums, or from manufactures that only produce diets without extras etc. I’ve recently read an article suggesting feeding none at all!
+Yet in said article, they’re conveniently selling their supplements instead (can you see my eyes rolling from there?).

-So our fruits and vegetables provide lots of nutrients; vitamins and minerals, phytonutrients, fibre, antioxidants, water and so much more!
-Plus lets not forget about naturally occurring enzymes (those help to digest food).
-I’ll do a separate blog about this too!
-As just mentioning some of the amazing properties they have in one sentence isn’t doing them justice.
+Fruit and vegetables provide lots of nutrients.
+This includes vitamins and minerals, phytonutrients, fibre, antioxidants, water and so much more!
+Plus, let’s not forget about naturally occurring enzymes that help to digest food.
+You can find out more information about feeding fruit and veg to your dog in one of my other blogs.

-Now there’s no point of adding all that amazing-ness if our choices for extras are plagued with pesticides.
-If you didn’t know they are as harmful to us as they are them.
-If you wanted to know more just google, just remember I did warm you before.
+But, there’s no point adding all that amazingness if our choices for extras are plagued with pesticides.
+If you didn’t know, they are as harmful to us as they are to our dogs.
+If you want to know more, have a Google, just remember I did warn you!

-Now we aren’t all doom and gloom lets look at the clean 15, these fruits and veggies contain fewer pesticides than the dirty dozen and and usually easier on the wallet.
+Now we don’t want to be all doom and gloom so let’s also look at the clean 15.
+These fruit and veggies contain fewer pesticides than the dirty dozen and are usually easier on the wallet too.

-Remember we all do our best, don’t put your budget over buying organic just make the switch.
-Dont forget no matter what list you choose to feed dogs cant have grapes, cherry stones, strawberry tops, onions and its advisable to also avoid potatoes, hot peppers (can add flavour and can be given in small amounts, but always let them choose not to have it) and sweetcorn!
+Remember, we all do our best so don’t go over your budget by overbuying organic, just make small changes.
+Please don’t forget no matter what list you choose to feed, dogs can’t have grapes, cherry stones, strawberry tops or onions, and it’s advisable to also avoid potatoes, hot peppers (can add flavour and can be given in small amounts, but always let them choose not to have it) and sweetcorn!

-Remember fruits and veggies can be fed multi ways, whole, raw, steamed, dry fried, blitzed in fact any which way you fancy!
-Dont forget to get creative and start your feeding experince
+And finally, fruit and veggies can be fed in multiple ways: whole, raw, steamed, dry fried, blitzed, in fact any which way you fancy.
+So be creative with your feeding experience!